Ruixi-Luo/context-compaction-experiments-Exploration/README.md

 against Moonshot's Kimi-K2.7-Code via SiliconFlow (n=6000; summary budget matched at ~0.95 bits/item; same prompts and scoring as the original arms).

-Out of Curosity, I run the experiment with seed 42,43,44 with Kimi-K2.7-Code via SiliconFlow.
+Out of Curosity, I ran the experiment with seed 42,43,44 with Kimi-K2.7-Code via SiliconFlow.
 -A 0.11 Error rate instance occured.

-## This is again from the original branch
+## This is from the original repo

 To run the experiments, you will need a key to OpenAI and a key to Anthropic.